andreasmhallberg/readingnotes/Uhlmann, 2017. Arabic Instruction in Israel.md

   - Students and teachers unaware of the problem of incommensurable systems.
 Students cannot pinpoint difficulty and teachers ascribe Arab students difficulty to "complete lack of elementary background knowledge of grammar, itself the result of supposedly inferior schooling in the Arab sector."
 8

 - Personal background of author in relation to subject.
 4-9
   - "Lévi-Bruhlian moment" - personal experience of non-translateability, incomprehension of system of knowledge.
-[This personal experience may be a prerequisite to understand the significance of the probelm.]
+[This personal experience may be a prerequisite to understand the significance of the problem.]

   > the moment when one realists that one understands, the words, the sentences and the syntax, but fails to apprehend the progression of ideas and the underlying logic of a given augment or narrative.